launch-pad-investments/virtual-air-marshal/README.md

 ### Spam/Bot Invasion Protection System
-Spam/Bot prevention system allows community owners to protect their
+Spam/Bot prevention system allows community owners to protect their members from media messages which were not approved by the guilds staff members.
+Owner set ups the landing channel for all new members, and specifies the message user needs to react with "thumbs up" emoji in order to get verified.
+When user joins "Unverified" role is assigned which, upon appropriate reaction to message, is replaced by Verified.

 ### Jail System
 Why ban or kick members who breach the rules of the community, where you could just jail them for N amount of time,